 Prior to attending law school, Mr. Carlson volunteered with the United States Peace Corps, spending three years directing health and sanitation programs in remote Moroccan villages.
-He continues to uphold the ideals of international humanitarian service as President of the Rotary Club of San Carlos, through which he is coordinating the construction of an aqueduct in Morocco’s High Atlas Mountains.
+He continues to uphold the ideals of international humanitarian service as Past President of the Rotary Club of San Carlos, through which he is coordinating the construction of an aqueduct in Morocco’s High Atlas Mountains.

 Mr. Carlson earned his J.D. from Yale Law School and his B.A. in chemistry from Reed College.
 He previously served as a law clerk to the Hon.
 Paul.
 R. Michel in the U.S. Court of Appeals, Federal Circuit, and to the Hon.
 Roderick R. McKelvie in the U.S. District Court, District of Delaware.